paterit/version-checker/README.md

 ## Problem to solve

-In project where there are many components to track new versions (docker images and pypi packages) this tool automates finding new versions, running tests and commit changes to git.
+In the project where there are many components to track new versions (docker images and pypi packages) this tool automates finding new versions, running tests and commit changes to git.